EivydasV/nest-storage-manager/README.md

 # Local storage

 ## Uploading files
 To upload a file, you can use the `upload` method of the storage.
-This method returns the relative path of the uploaded file.
-There is also `uploadMany` method which accepts an array of files and returns a promise that resolves to an array of relative paths.
+This method returns the key of the uploaded file.
+There is also `uploadMany` method which accepts an array of files and returns a promise that resolves to an array of keys.
 ```ts
 import { Injectable, Inject } from '@nestjs/common';
 import { LocalStorage } from 'nest-storage-manager';